The first project that Lega Pace has chosen to focus on is a women's softball team based in the Gaza Strip.

 Our Campaign is targeting the education and gender equity through sports.

-For each of the 350 students we have created a package that includes:
+In 2020, for each of the 350 students we have created a package that includes:

 - 1 backpack